tldr-pages/tldr/pages/linux/logsave.md

 `logsave {{path/to/logfile}} {{command}}`

-- Take input from standard input and save it in a log file:
+- Take input from `stdin` and save it in a log file:

 `logsave {{logfile}} -`